ashcash63/ashcash63/README.md

 ## About me 👋

-I'm Aashi Chaubey a first year **Computer Engineering student** at the University of Waterloo with a passion for autonomous systems and AI/ML.
+I'm Aashi Chaubey, a **Computer Engineering student** at the University of Waterloo with a passion for autonomous systems and AI/ML.
 I'm a software developer on WATonomous Design Team and have interned as a innovation developer at Interac corp, implementing NLP algorithms using Python and Tensorflow.

 On my weekends, I love participating in hackathons, recently winning 1st place at WIE Hackathon and Best HealthTechHack at Deltahacks.